 Requires an Extra Protection Circuit

-A protection circuit is generally required into each pack to maintain safe operation during its charge and discharge period.
-The main task of a protection circuit is to safeguard the battery from reaching its peak voltage during charging process, and from dropping to a too low voltage during discharging process.
+A protection circuit is generally required for each pack to maintain safe operation during its charge and discharge period.
+The main task of a protection circuit is to safeguard the battery from reaching its peak voltage during the charging process, and from dropping to a too low voltage during the discharging process.
 And by doing this, the cell temperature is also controlled to a state with no hazard of maximum temperature state.

 Aging is another frequent concern of a lithium-ion battery.
-However, many of the lithium-ion battery manufacturers do not reveal a complete enough explanation of this matter, but one can easily notice that a lithium-ion battery does lose its efficiency after 2-3 years.
-Thus if stored in a cool place and used at a regular 40% depth of discharge, the battery can even reduce its aging affect.
+However, many lithium-ion battery manufacturers do not reveal a complete explanation of this matter, but one can easily notice that a lithium-ion battery does lose its efficiency after 2-3 years.
+Thus if stored in a cool place and used at a regular 40% depth of discharge, the battery can even reduce its aging effect.
 Consequently, a matter of profit is that this is still a healthy life cycle in contrast to other battery chemistries.